Siahkamari/UCI-model-testing-pipline/README.md

 from sklearn.model_selection import GridSearchCV

-# Availble in this repository is two classes
+# Available in this repository is two classes
 ## 1. load_data(dataname)
 Given name a of a UCI dataset from a specified list, this class downloads, processes and returns the dataset in (X, y) or (X_train, y_train, X_test, y_test) with numpy format.
 The list of the availble datasets is in the example.ipynb.
 We plan to grow this list.
 ## 2. test(data_name, model_list, n_folds=5)